Are you planning on opening a salon?

 And I suggest you start drafting one already now.
 It doesn’t need to be perfect from start.
 But it will help you ask the right questions when you move forward with your salon business setup.

-Let’s continue with an overview of the key components of your business plan.
+Let’s cover an overview of the key components of your business plan.

 What is a Salon Business Plan?